December 2025

 In a city like Mumbai, it's common for residents to wake up and find a road suddenly under construction.
 For many, it's a daily inconvenience.
 But from a marketer's perspective, it also becomes an interesting case study in planning, communication, and perception.

-When infrastructure projects lack visible coordination, citizens don’t just notice the work being done—they notice the confusion around it.
+When infrastructure projects lack visible coordination, citizens don't just notice the work being done — they notice the confusion around it.
 The experience shows how important it is to balance action with clear planning and communication.
+The same lesson applies to brands, as explored in why clarity beats complexity in marketing.

 When roads are constantly dug up without a clear explanation or timeline, the public begins to question whether a structured plan exists.
 Development may be happening, but without clarity, it often feels like random disruption instead of progress.